-678 unpredictive of entering collaboration in the villain's dilemma (Table 4).
-People who are 679 likelier to be dishonest in individual contexts are no likelier to choose collaboratively dishonest.
-680 Indeed, almost none of the individual-level factors are unhelpful in predicting entry into 681 collaboration: neither trusting the message as a receiver in Stage 2 (Model 3, sample restricted 682 to Receiver participants), score on the cognitive reflection test, experience with laboratory experiments, self-reported risk attitude, age, gender, extraversion, conscientiousness, nor 683 684 neuroticism predict opting in.
+Curiously, individual-level honesty - Stage 1 reported die-rolls (Models 1-5) and lying when being a sender in Stage 2 (Model 2, sample restricted to Sender participants) - are entirely unpredictive of entering collaboration in the villain's dilemma (Table 4).
+People who are more likely to be dishonest in individual contexts are no more likely to choose collaboratively dishonest.
+Indeed, almost none of the individual-level factors predict entry into collaboration: neither trusting the message as a receiver in Stage 2 (Model 3, sample restricted to Receiver participants), score on the cognitive reflection test, experience with laboratory experiments, self-reported risk attitude, age, gender, extraversion, conscientiousness, nor neuroticism predict opting in.
 The only two exceptions are the dimensions of agreeableness and openness from the Big Five.
-Agreeableness is positively associated with opting in (Model 685 5, AME: +1.3%, std.err = 0.043, p = 0.023) while openness is negatively associated with it in 686 (Model 5, AME: -1.6%, std.err = 0.040, p = 0.003).
-Above all, the strongest and consistent 687 688 predictors are treatments.
+Agreeableness is positively associated with opting in (Model 5, AME: +1.3%, std.err = 0.043, p = 0.023), while openness is negatively associated with opting in (Model 5, AME: -1.6%, std.err = 0.040, p = 0.003).
+Above all, the strongest and consistent predictors are treatments.